snwfdhmp/liquipedia-to-ical/README.md

 Find the match page of the game you want.
 For example [Rocket League](https://liquipedia.net/rocketleague/Liquipedia:Matches) or [League of Legends](https://liquipedia.net/leagueoflegends/Liquipedia:Matches). <ins>Strictly use pages of this format or it won't work.</ins>

-Your calendar URL is `https://ics.snwfdhmp.com/matches.ics?url=<your_url>`.
+Copy the page URL and put it in this URL: `https://ics.snwfdhmp.com/matches.ics?url=YOUR_URL`.

+Example URLs below on this page.

-It will produce events like this:
+Import this URL in your Calendar App and it will produce events like this.

 ![Example Calendar Event](https://i.imgur.com/ygMA306.png)

+Events will be updated regularly with new matches.
+Every time the Calendar URL is fetched, it parses the Liquipedia page for new matches.

 ## How to filter only matches I'm interested in ?